What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 2. Strategically Position Artificial Plants

 Position the artificial plants in areas that are more difficult to maintain, such as high shelves, under furniture, or in spots with minimal light.
-Place your real Elephant Ear plants where they can thrive, like near windows or in shaded outdoor areas.
+Place your real Elephant Ear plants in areas where they can thrive, such as near windows or in shaded outdoor areas.

 3. Combine Different Types of Plants